doc-detective/github-action/README.md

       - uses: doc-detective/github-action
 ```

+The action outputs the results of the command as a JSON-formatted string that you can use this in subsequent steps in the same job.
+See [`results`](#results).

 ## File structure

 This action runs in the current working directory of the workflow.
 If you want to change the directory, you can do so by adding a `working-directory` key to the `github-action` step: